Philosophy and Science of Social Justice

 For syllabus, assignments, readings, announcements, and other material please see the course page on TCU Online.

 - Michael Sandel describes his concerns about the right vs. the good in this lecture (you should imagine Rawls as taking Kant’s side, and Sandel as having Aristotelian worries about Rawls).
 There are also videos of Sandel’s lectures on the original position and Rawls’ principles of justice.

 - The New Yorker ran a profile of Charles Taylor at the end of 2016 about some of his current work and his response to recent political developments in the United States.
 (Available here if you can’t access the New Yorker.)

 - An editorial in the Irish Times by Conchúr Ó Giollagáin addresses the disappearance of the Irish language in Ireland, and echoes many of the concerns brought up by Charles Taylor.
 Letters (here and here) reflect a certain degree of ambivalence among other Irish citizens.
-NB: the Gaeltacht are districts where Irish (or Gaeilge) is recognized as the primary language.
+NB: the Gaeltachtaí (singular: Gaeltacht) are districts where the Irish language is recognized as the primary language, and has extra protections.

 - The racial contract

 - The NPR show Code Switch always has interesting and relevant stories.
 If you're looking for a good place to start, try this episode about Mary Hamilton.

 - My friend Leif Hancox-Li recently published a paper that draws on work in the philosophy of science to criticize Charles Mills’ discussion of ideal theory and idealization in political philosophy.
 The paper tackles some issues we haven’t discussed, but it’s still quite accessible—it is light on jargon, and patiently explains all its important concepts and examples.